cuzy-app/auth-keycloak/docs/README.md

 ## Features

 - OpenID Connect
-- Keycloak Back-channel logout
+- Keycloak Back-channel logout (1)
 - Possibility to add a page in account settings allowing users to change their Keycloak password
-- Users' groups and email synchronization between Keycloak and Humhub in both directions (1):
+- Users' groups and email synchronization between Keycloak and Humhub in both directions (2):
     - Humhub to Keycloak sync is done in real time
     - Keycloak to Humhub sync is done once a day
     - Keycloak subgroups are not synced

+(1) Allows removing user sessions automatically when signing out from Keycloak (via a websocket)

-(1) E.g., when a user on Humhub becomes member of a group the module will:
+(2) E.g., when a user on Humhub becomes member of a group the module will:
 1. check if a group with the same name exists on Keycloak
 2. create the group on Keycloak if not exists
 3. add this group to the corresponding user on Keycloak